Emad2018/SFND_2D_Feature_Tracking/README.md

 Using opencv Lib.
 I have Implement many key points Descriptors (BRIEF, ORB, FREAK, AKAZE and SIFT Descriptors).
 I used the opencv docs.
 for the K-nearest Implementation : I have used what was made in the Lesson.

+##TEST Results:

+based on the test result:
+top 3 are:
+1-FAST+BRISK
+2-FAST+ORB
+3-FAST+BRIEF